 - Applicants must have completed appropriate prerequisites as determined by the MAcc Program Director.
 Normally, recently completed courses that include the study of FASB standards, AICPA Statements on Auditing standards, PCAOB Auditing standards, and IRS code will meet some prerequisite requirements.
 Applicants who need to complete prerequisite courses must complete them before starting graduate courses.

-- Applicants who do not meet the normal admission requirements, but who show an indication of high promise, will be considered for probationary admission.
+- Applicants who do not meet the normal admission requirements, but who show an indication of high promise, may be considered for admission by the Program Director.

 - All other University and Graduate College requirements for admission to a degree program will also apply.